Dental Care for Your Pet

 Prevention and treatment options include dental cleanings by your veterinarian, brushing your pet's teeth regularly, and feeding your pet a specially formulated food to combat tartar and plaque buildup.

-You can help your pet avoid periodontal disease by following this 3-step prevention program:
+Help your pet avoid periodontal disease with this 3-step prevention program:

 - Take your pet to your veterinarian for a dental examination.
 Don't wait for its annual checkup if you suspect a problem.
 Your veterinarian may recommend regular cleanings.

-- Begin a dental care regimen that includes regular brushing and a nutritious diet.
-Ask your veterinarian to show you how to brush your pet's teeth.
+- Begin a dental care regimen that includes regular brushing—if your pet will allow it—and a nutritious diet.
+Ask your veterinarian to show you how to brush your pet's teeth or follow our home dental care steps.
+Use a species-specific toothpaste, reward them after brushing, and consider drinking-water additives and certified dental chews to supplement brushing efforts.

 - Schedule regular veterinary checkups—twice a year is best, especially for older pets.
 These are essential in helping your veterinarian monitor your pet's dental—and physical—health.